Lamar Jackson: In popular culture

-As of 2019, Jackson lives in Owings Mills, Maryland, about 20 minutes from the Ravens training complex with his mother, brother, and sisters.
-Adoree' Jackson is his first cousin once removed.
-As a child, Jackson's favorite player was Michael Vick.
-Vick inspired Jackson to mould his dual-threat style of play to his advantage as a quarterback in the NFL.
+In March 2025, Jackson made a cameo appearance as E-Tone in the Starz crime drama series, Power Book III: Raising Kanan.

 Business ventures

-In 2018, Jackson announced the launch of his sportswear line, Era 8 Apparel.
-In March 2020, Jackson filed a federal lawsuit against Amazon, charging the corporate giant with engaging in the “deliberate and unauthorized use” of Jackson's name, image and persona.
-The suit also alleges that Amazon had unlawfully infringed on his right of publicity in connection with alleged “false advertising and endorsement of unlicensed and infringing articles of clothing.”
+In 2018, Jackson also announced the launch of his sportswear line, Era 8 Apparel.
+In March 2020, he filed a federal lawsuit against Amazon, charging the corporate giant with engaging in the "deliberate and unauthorized use" of Jackson's name, image and persona.
+The suit also alleges that Amazon had unlawfully infringed on his right of publicity in connection with alleged "false advertising and endorsement of unlicensed and infringing articles of clothing."

 In August 2020, Jackson signed an endorsement deal with Oakley, Inc., a company that produces sunglasses, sports goggles and football helmet visors.

 In May 2022, it was announced that Jackson had entered the restaurant business with the purchase of a soul food restaurant in his home state of Florida.
-Tasty's Soul Food Sports Bar & Grill in Pompano Beach will change its name to Play Action Soulfood and More; and asking the question "You 8 yet?"

-In September 2022, Jackson posted on his Twitter that he will be the cover star of NFL's first virtual reality (VR) game.
+Tasty's Soul Food Sports Bar & Grill in Pompano Beach will change its name to Play Action Soulfood and More.
+In September 2022, Jackson posted on his Twitter that he would be the cover star of NFL's first virtual reality (VR) game.
 "NFL Pro Era" is the first VR NFL game is said to let users 'experience what it's like to compete as the QB of their favorite NFL team.'
-The game is slated to launch September 15, 2022, on PlayStation VR and Meta Quest.
+The game released on December 23, 2022, on PlayStation VR and Meta Quest.
+Jackson was again on the cover of the sequel game, NFL Pro Era II, which released on October 16, 2023.

+Philanthropy

+In 2018, Jackson founded The Forever Dreamers Foundation which supports children's welfare and mental health awareness.
+In December 2020, Jackson and his Dreamers Foundation distributed gifts and toys to more than 150 families in the Baltimore area.
+In April 2025, Jackson's Dreamers Foundation launched the Forever Dreamers 8 Scholars program.
+This apprenticeship program gives high school seniors in the Park Heights community a chance to work in Maryland's thoroughbred racing industry.